alugha/hls.js/api-extractor/report/hls.js.api.md

 //
 // @public (undocumented)
 export function isSupported(): boolean;

+// Warning: (ae-missing-release-tag) "KeyLoadedData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface KeyLoadedData {
+    // (undocumented)
+    frag: Fragment;
+    // Warning: (ae-forgotten-export) The symbol "KeyLoaderInfo" needs to be exported by the entry point exports-named.d.ts
+    //
+    // (undocumented)
+    keyInfo: KeyLoaderInfo;
+}

+// Warning: (ae-missing-release-tag) "KeyLoadingData" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export interface KeyLoadingData {
+    // (undocumented)
+    frag: Fragment;
+}

 // Warning: (ae-missing-release-tag) "KeySystemFormats" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //